R-uan/mahjong/README.md

 #### Error Codes

 ##### Game Related Errors [151-200]
+- 151 : Not all seats are occupied
+- 152 : East seat is not occupied
+- 153 : West seat is not occupied
+- 154 : North seat is not occupied
+- 155 : South seat is not occupied
-- 151 : Unable to draw tile (Hand Full).
+- 161 : Unable to draw tile (Hand Full).
-- 152 : Unable to draw tile (Wall Empty).
+- 162 : Unable to draw tile (Wall Empty).